TheOnlyZac/velcro/README.md

 <!-- | `vector` | 3D vector              | 16       | `<1, 0, 0>`, `<0, 1, 0>` | -->
 <!-- | `void`   | No value               | 4        | n/a                    | -->

-\* Only non-negative integers and numbers are supported.
+\* Only non-negative numbers are supported.

 The following types are aliases of int and are used for specific purposes.
 In a future version of Velcro, these may be replaced with enum types.